What to do if…

 -

-Check what you’ve formally given your employer about your absence.
+Check what you have already given your employer about your absence.

-Ask them to confirm whether it’s:- a welfare / keeping-in-touch check-in
+Ask them to confirm whether it is:- a welfare or keeping-in-touch check-in

 - a return-to-work planning discussion